loanmarket/career-ladder/Engineering.md

 - Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
 - My contributions to team discussions are net-positive, informative and helpful.

+---

 ## Engineer
 > I am a valuable, enthusiastic and net-positive member of the team.

 #### I write high quality code quickly and ship it to production.

 - I write code with testability, readability, edge cases and errors in mind.
 - I own my work all the way to production.
-I understand how to release a change behind a feature flag.
+I understand how to release a change behind a [feature flag](https://en.wikipedia.org/wiki/Feature_toggle).
 - I am learning how to interpret and clarify technical and business requirements.
 - I am learning to tame complexity when building software products.
 - I am learning how to qualify and reduce technical debt.